gomorpheus/morpheus-apidoc/source/includes/_apps.md

 Parameter | Description
 --------- | -----------
-:id | ID of the app
+id | ID of the app

 ## Create an App